vikchupak/AWS/k8s/nodeAutoscaler.md

 - But AWS **doesn't automatically* autoscale** our resources. **However, the autoscaling group is just to group instances.**
 - To "enable" autoscaling, we need to confire cluster autoscaler.
   - Create `custom policy` and attach to `node group AMI role` already created and attached to the **node group** being autoscaled
-    - autoscaler group tags are important/used for this
+    - autoscaler group tags are important/used for this.
+These tags are added to all EC2 instances inside **auto scaling group**
+      - `k8s.io/cluster-autoscaler/<cluster-name>`
+      - `k8s.io/cluster-autoscaler/enabled`
   - Deploy cluster autoscaler resource/component to the cluster
     ```bash
     kubectl apply -f https://raw.githubusercontent.com/kubernetes/autoscaler/master/cluster-autoscaler/cloudprovider/aws/examples/cluster-autoscaler-autodiscover.yaml